Can You Mix Warm And Cool Colors In Decor?

 BLUE BLOCKS IN DIFFERENT WARM AND COOL TONES

-The color at the top of the infographic is a true primary blue.
+The bar going horizontally across the top blocks of the infographic is true primary blue.

-Blue is still a cool color no matter what the undertones, but the undertones can make blue feel a little warmer or cooler.
+Undertones are major players when it comes to creating color.
+Blue is still a cool color no matter what the undertones are, but the undertones can make blue feel a little warmer or cooler.

 ANOTHER UNDERTONE EXAMPLE

-Color theory plays a very big role in the beauty and cohesive look of a room.
+Color theory plays a vital role in the beauty and cohesive look of a room.

 Here’s an easy way to see what the undertones in a color are.

-Hold a color up to its truest color.
-The truest red, or yellow or blue or green, or purple.
-Think of the eight colors in a box of crayons.
+To find the undertones in a color hold it up to its mass tone.
+The truest red, yellow, blue, green, or purple.
+Think of the truest of these colors in a box of crayons.

 BLOCKS OF WARM AND COOL COLOR

-The center colors in the infographic above are the truest blue, green and red.
-The left color blocks are warmer because they move toward the warmer side of the color spectrum.
+The center colors in the infographic above are mass tones for blue, green, and red.
+The left color blocks are warmer because they have a warm undertone.
+This moves the mass tone to the warmer side of the color spectrum.

-The color blocks on the right side of the infographic are cooler versions of the true color because they move towards the cooler side of the color spectrum.
+The color blocks on the right side of the infographic have cooler undertones added to the center mass tone color.
+And that moves the colors on the right side to the cooler side of the color spectrum.

 Look at the red blocks…

-The more blue (cool color) added to true red the more magenta and eventually purple it will become.
+The more blue (cool color) added to the mass tone red, the more magenta and eventually purple it will become.

-Combining warm and cool colors in a room keeps the room interesting.
-However you should strike a balance between the two.
+Combining warm and cool colors in a room keeps the room interesting, but you will want to strike a balance between the two.

 Here’s an easy way to mix warm and cool colors so a room is interesting…